-- Upgrade your video player to the latest version if live view or playback does not work properly due to compatibility. - With H.264+/H.265+ enabled, the parameters such as profile, I frame interval, video quality, and SVC are greyed out. - With H.264+/H.265+ enabled, some functions are not supported.
-For those functions, corresponding interfaces will be hidden. - H.264+/H.265+ can spontaneously adjust the bitrate distribution according the requirements of the actual scene in order to realize the set maximum average bitrate in the long term.
-The camera needs at least 24 hours to adapt to a fixed monitoring scene.
+- Upgrade your video player to the latest version if live view or playback does not work properly due to compatibility. - The bitrate type must be variable if you want to use H.264+ or H.265+. - With H.264+/H.265+ enabled, the parameters such as profile, I frame interval, video quality, and SVC are greyed out if the bitrate type is variable. - With H.264+/H.265+ enabled, some functions are not supported.
+For those functions, corresponding interfaces will be hidden. - H.264+/H.265+ can spontaneously adjust the bitrate distribution according the requirements of the actual scene in order to realize the set maximum average 73 bitrate in the long term.
+The camera needs at least 3 days to adapt to a fixed monitoring scene.